ghogen/vscode-docs/docs/containers/python-configure-containers.md

 - Overwrite your current Dockerfile and `tasks.json`.

 If you chose **Python: General**, non-root privileges will be set up by default, but you may want to modify your Dockerfile and `tasks.json` as described below to add port access.

+[If you are using Node, consider these changes to support non-root scenarios]

+[make a backup of your Dockerfile before you run **Add Dockerfiles to Workspace**] [It's up to you to figure out what might be important in your old Dockerfile] [could be they want to opt in to debugging, so that is a scenario where you would run the **Add Dockerfile **] [not possible to ]

 ### Docker file changes